silentorb/marloth-story/books/fairytale/part1.md

 "That's all?" said Catherine.
 "It has a lot of words just to say that."

-"It also mentions that I am not responsible for anything that you might do to yourselves with the toys you are receiving."
+"It also mentions that I am not responsible for anything you might do to yourselves or others with the toys you are receiving."
 Mr. Damond added helpfully.

 "Oh, that makes sense." said Catherine.
 She picked up the pen and wrote